Ethiopian Food - A Mind-Blowing Eating Experience That Will Change Your Life

 Fitfit is a cold injera based salad that's usually served as breakfast or as an appetizer.
 It's made from shredded injera, tomatoes, onions, olive oil, and jalapeños.

 Ingudai tibs are a traditional Ethiopian dish made from portobello mushrooms that are marinated and sautéed with red onions, garlic, tomatoes, and peppers as well as a blend of spices.
 The tibs we ate at Teff (the middle dish in the picture above) could be ordered light, medium, or spicy and quickly became the go-to dish for Adam.

 Shiro is an essential part of the Ethiopian cuisine and a dish that's traditionally eaten during the fasting periods.
-It's a stew made from ground chickpea and broad bean flour (sometimes pureed) seasoned with onions, garlic, and berbere spices and is almost always vegan.
+It's a stew made from ground chickpea and broad bean flour, sometimes pureed.
+Shiro is often seasoned with onions, garlic, and berbere spices, and is almost always vegan.
 The yellow curry in the picture above is shiro and it is ah-mazing!

-Ethiopia has a strong coffee culture that dates back hundreds of years.
+Ethiopia has a strong coffee culture that dates back hundreds of years as well as a more recent influence from the Italians.
 Coffee is usually enjoyed after big meals with a sweet snack or popcorn.
-Teff in Stamford, CT actually serves their own Ethiopian coffee from imported beans that they roast and brew right in the restaurant which we thought was really cool.
+Teff in Stamford, CT actually serves their own Ethiopian coffee from imported beans that they roast and brew right in the restaurant!

 Our New Food Obsession